efforthye/fast-filesystem-mcp/README.md

 ```

 #### `fast_search_and_replace` - Advanced Replace
-Powerful search and replace with regex support:
+Powerful search and replace with regex support.

 ```json
 {